MirjamOdile/babyCARDS/README.md

 <br>

-Classifier performance was assessed on a **held out testing data set** containing only text from "unseen" sources, i.e. bloggers, twitter users, facebook users and newspaper articles that the classifiers have not been trained on, providing an insight into external validity.
+Classifier performance was assessed on a **held out testing data set** containing only text from "unseen" sources, i.e. bloggers, twitter accounts, facebook accounts and newspaper articles that the classifiers have not been trained on, providing an insight into external validity.

 <br>